richadudani/Assigment1--Fintech-Case-Study/README.md

     Although there was no concrete articles or publicatiions that could give a definite answer to this question.
 There is demographic information available by age published by Statistics Canada.
 According to 2019 study residents population between the ages of 25-29 years is 2.63 millions, 2.6 millions for 30-34 year olds and 35-39 year olds each and 2.4 millions for people between 40-44 years, totalling to over 10 millions.

     Ideally the entire 10 millions can be my potential market share.
 However, there are articles/studies confirming that this is not feasible, simply because of the increasing personal debts, gender pay gaps, gender investment habits, lack of education/awareness around investing, the growing income inequality between wealthly and poor millenials.

+    The current total Canadian asset size is over $1.8 trillion, of which robo-advisers contribute less than 0.5%.
+Refer to "Canadian Asset Type" graph submitted in the repository.

 ### What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)